Daniel-KM/Omeka-S-module-BulkEdit/README.md

 - add or remove a thumbnail
 - update order of media
 - explode item into multiple items by media
-- explode pdf into multiple images (mainly for iiif)
+- explode pdf into multiple images (mainly for quick display via iiif)
-- update media visibility
 - Update the media html via item or media
+- update media source
 - Update the media type (mime-type) of a media
+- update media visibility

 Furthermore, values are automatically trimmed and deduplicated when a resource is saved.